Criminal Justice - Corrections

 The undergraduate Criminal Justice-Corrections major at the University of Central Oklahoma is for those who want to obtain employment in the field of Corrections.
 View a list of scholarships in this department.

-- Upon graduation, you will demonstrate a depth of knowledge and skills related to the processes and issues in the correctional system and be able to communicate clearly and effectively with others.
+- Demonstrate depth of knowledge and skills related to the processes and issues in the correctional system

 There are various career opportunities available for Criminal Justice-Corrections majors, including: